F5Networks/f5-ci-docs/usage-marathon-poc.rst

           "id": "example"
         }'

 The **lwp-controller** will notice an application is being spun up that it needs to control; it will then add the lightweight proxy in front of the application.
 We will not be load balancing, as there is only one service at present, but you can confirm that the service is accessible.
 Click on the :guilabel:`example` tab in the main panel of the Front End Example at [AWS_OUTPUTS:FrontendExample].
 The ID of the backend service will be displayed on the web page.
-You can confirm this is the same ID reported in the Marathon UI for the **example** service.
+You can confirm this is the same ID reported in the Marathon UI for the **Example** service.

 Scale the Example service up
 ````````````````````````````